When you buy something through one of the links on our site, we may earn an affiliate commission.

 I understand when some people exercise heavily they like to consume foods or drinks with lots of carbs — often in the form of sugar — as a way to keep their energy up.
 I’m just not one of them.

 For this taste test and review I purchased the three-bar variety pack.
 At that quantity, the per-meal price was comparable to a Mountain House meal.
 If you purchase in greater quantities the per-meal price drops a bit, but as someone on a tight budget the price of a Greenbelly meal is a little steep for me.

-Those of you who love carrying freeze-dried meals or other types of meal bars such as Probars probably won’t mind the price as much as I do.
+Those of you who love carrying freeze-dried foods or other types of meal bars such as Probars probably won’t mind the price as much as I do.

 Though I love convenient trail food, instead of paying $20+ per day for it I’d rather make my own trail mix or cold soak something.

 When compared to other popular backpacking meals, however, the price of a Greenbelly Meal starts to look more appealing.
 Many freeze-dried meals from Good To-Go, Mountain House, and Backpacker’s Pantry will usually cost a little more for a comparable amount of calories.
 And they don’t provide 1/3 of your daily nutrition.

 If you were to go the bar route, the prices are comparable there as well.
 Probar Meal bars might be the most similar to Greenbelly Meals and they run around half the price for a little over half the calories.